2011–12 Hartford Hawks women's basketball team

 The 2011–12 Hartford Hawks women's basketball team represented the University of Hartford during the 2011–12 NCAA Division I women's basketball season.
 The team was led by head coach Jennifer Rizzotti who was entering her thirteenth season with Hartford.
+The team played their home games at Chase Arena at Reich Family Pavilion in West Hartford, Connecticut and were members of the America East Conference.